Skip to main content

 Watch how warrior Richard Daniel benefits from equine-assisted therapy.

-To connect more warriors and families to equine therapy, WWP staff also work closely with PATH-certified facilities to provide one-on-one experiences.
-These PATH locations incorporate mental health into their services, as well as occupational and speech therapy.
-Globally, beyond WWP, PATH’s expertise is shared with 6,000 veterans each year.
+To connect more warriors and families to equine therapy, WWP also works closely with PATH International, an organization that certifies facilities to provide professional one-on-one equine-assisted experiences.
+PATH locations incorporate mental health into their services, as well as occupational and speech therapy.
+Globally, beyond WWP, PATH’s expertise is shared with 6,000 veterans each year. - Riding motorcycles.
+There is something about a motorcycle and the open road that brings both a rush and peace.
+Through Rolling Project Odyssey, WWP brings together adventure-based learning and mental health coping skills, while expanding warriors’ support network.
+“Whether on wheels or on foot, veterans receive the same insights and learn from the same curriculum as they would on any Project Odyssey,” said Ryan Kules, WWP Project Odyssey director.

-4. Skiing and Snowboarding.
+- Skiing and Snowboarding.
 In addition to the camps and traditional Soldier Ride events held during warmer weather, WWP’s ski and snowboarding skill training events help introduce the healing effects of being active in the snow.
 In these classes, injured warriors learn how to descend and stop safely, turn efficiently, and ride safely on the caterpillar and chair lift.
-Many of them experience snow for the first time, and they have plenty of opportunities to form bonds with other veterans.
+Many of them experience snow for the first time, and no matter how adventurous, there are ample opportunities to form bonds with other veterans.

-5. Water sports From kayaking to fishing to swimming with whale sharks, WWP warriors have opportunities to immerse themselves in healing through water adventures.
-While stress from combat situations may still be close to the surface, water activities like surfing and paddling can bring relaxation.
+- Water sports.
+From kayaking to fishing and surfing to swimming with whale sharks and dolphins, WWP offers warriors opportunities to heal through water adventures.
+While stress from combat situations may still be close to the surface, water activities can bring relaxation and exhilaration.

-Whether through a one-time connection event or a structured program, WWP warriors have plenty of opportunities to experience life-enriching activities.
+Whether through a one-time connection event or a structured program, WWP warriors have many opportunities to experience life-enriching activities that combine camaraderie and adrenaline.
+For some, a newfound love of competition leads them to embrace advanced adaptive sporting opportunities, including participation in annual events like the Warrior Games.

 How Adventures Can Lead to Healing